-He is survived by his wife Sue Schroeder of Owatonna; five children, Michael Schroeder of Savannah, Ga., Nancy Villwock of Owatonna, Robert Schroeder of Gallatin, Tenn., Brian (and Robin) Schroeder of Owatonna, and John (and Denise) Schroeder of Owatonna; two stepchildren, DeVon Kuphal of Austin, and Crystal (and Jason) Wencl of Owatonna; 14 grandchildren; 11 great-grandchildren; two brothers, Vernon (Olive) Schroeder and LaVern Schroeder both of Hayward; two sisters, Millie (and Dale) Westlund of Hayward, and Margaret Hagen of Albert Lea.
+He is survived by his wife Sue Schroeder of Owatonna; five children: Michael Schroeder of Savannah, Ga., Nancy Villwock of Owatonna, Robert Schroeder of Gallatin, Tenn., Brian (and Robin) Schroeder of Owatonna, and John (and Denise) Schroeder of Owatonna; two stepchildren: DeVon Kuphal of Austin and Crystal (and Jason) Wencl of Owatonna; 14 grandchildren; 11 great-grandchildren; two brothers: Vernon Schroeder and LaVern Schroeder both of Hayward; two sisters: Millie (and Dale) Westlund of Hayward and Margaret Hagen of Albert Lea.

-He was preceded in death by his parents, two brothers, Kenneth and Chuck Schroeder, and brother-in-law, Paul Hagen.
+He was preceded in death by his parents; two brothers: Kenneth and Chuck Schroeder.